AWS CodeDeploy vs Red Hat Ansible Automation Platform comparison

 Find out what your peers are saying about AWS CodeDeploy vs. Red Hat Ansible Automation Platform and other solutions.
 Updated: May 2024.

-AWS CodeDeploy is ranked 4th in Release Automation with 7 reviews while Red Hat Ansible Automation Platform is ranked 3rd in Release Automation with 58 reviews.
+AWS CodeDeploy is ranked 4th in Release Automation with 7 reviews while Red Hat Ansible Automation Platform is ranked 3rd in Release Automation with 62 reviews.
 AWS CodeDeploy is rated 8.4, while Red Hat Ansible Automation Platform is rated 8.6.
 The top reviewer of AWS CodeDeploy writes "The default settings of AWS CodeDeploy are highly beneficial for my deployment workflows".
-On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Capable of broad integrations with easy-to-operate infrastructure and user controls".
+On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Makes it easy to build playbooks and saves time and resources".
 AWS CodeDeploy is most compared with AWS Amplify, AWS CodeStar, Microsoft Azure DevOps, Octopus Deploy and GitLab, whereas Red Hat Ansible Automation Platform is most compared with Red Hat Satellite, Microsoft Configuration Manager, VMware Aria Automation, Microsoft Azure DevOps and Microsoft Intune.
 See our AWS CodeDeploy vs. Red Hat Ansible Automation Platform report.

 See our list of best Release Automation vendors.